chrisprasanna/Exercise_Recognition_AI/README.md

 - Inferred 3D joint angle computation according to relative coordinates of surrounding body landmarks
 - Guided training data generation
 - Data preprocessing and callback methods for efficient deep neural network training
-- Implemented and customizable LSTM and Attention-Based LSTM models
+- Customizable LSTM and Attention-Based LSTM models
 - Real-time visualization of joint angles, rep counters, and probability distribution of exercise classification predictions

 ## To-Do

-- Add AI features that can detect poor form (e.g., leaning, fast eccentric, knees caving in, poor squat depth, etc.) and offer real-time advice for correction.
+- Add AI features that can detect poor form (e.g., leaning, fast eccentric motion, knees caving in, poor squat depth, etc.) and offer real-time advice/feedback for correction.
 - Translate AI to a portable embedded system that you can take outdoors or at a commercial gym.
 Components may include a microcontroller (e.g., Raspberry Pi), external USB camera, LED screen, battery, and 3D-printed case.
 - Optimize hyperparameters based on minimizing training time and cross-entropy loss on the validation dataset
 - Add more exercise classes
 - Add additional models.
-For instance, even though BlazePose is a type of CNN, there may be benefits to including convolutional layers to the exercise recognition AI
+For instance, even though BlazePose is a type of CNN, there may be benefits to including convolutional layers within the custom deep learning models

 ## Credits